¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

 After getting your claim, we will let you know we have received it, begin an investigation and request all items necessary to resolve the claim.
-We will do this in 15 days or less.
+We will do this in 15 calendar days or less.

-We will notify you, in writing, that we have either accepted or rejected your claim for processing within 15 days after receiving all items necessary to resolve your claim.
+We will notify you, in writing, that we have either accepted or rejected your claim for processing within 15 calendar days after receiving all items necessary to resolve your claim.
 If we accept your claim, we will make payment within five business days after notifying you of the payment of your claim.
 If we reject your claim, we will give you the reason your claim is rejected.
-If we are unable to come to a decision about your claim within 15 days, we will let you know and explain why we need additional time, and will make our decision to accept or reject your claim no later than the 45th day after our notice about the delay for paper claims or no later than the 30th day after our notice about the delay for electronic claims.
+If we are unable to come to a decision about your claim within 15 calendar days, we will let you know and explain why we need additional time, and will make our decision to accept or reject your claim no later than the 45th calendar day after our notice about the delay for paper claims or no later than the 30th calendar day after our notice about the delay for electronic claims.

 C) Grace Periods and Claims Pending

 If you don’t pay your premium by its due date, you’ll enter a grace period.
 This is the extra time we give you to pay (we understand that stuff happens sometimes).

 During your grace period, you will still have coverage.
 However, if you don’t pay before a grace period ends, you run the risk of losing your coverage.
 During a grace period, we may hold — or pend —payment of your claims.
 If your premium is not brought current by the end of your grace period, you may be held responsible for services provided to you during that time.

 If your coverage is terminated for not paying your premium, you won’t be eligible to enroll with us again until Open Enrollment or a Special Enrollment period.
 So make sure you pay your premiums on time!